 Recently I have had the privilege to be invited as a visiting artist to work with fifth-grade students in their elementary school art class.
 We work with glass cut from 'necks' of vintage bottles; The circular disks, together with the childrens' beadwork embellishments are meant to represent the concept of teamwork and that when objects are used a second time, they become symbolically twice as valuable as they come full-circle.
 These hands-on projects convey ideas of value and perspective and it is always a great pleasure to spark the young imagination.

-New Mexico is now home; an environment rich in stunning natural beauty and continues to be an inspiration in my work.
+Tennessee is now home; an environment rich in stunning natural beauty and continues to be an inspiration in my work.